• Bio

-Charlie Fink writes the weekly Forbes column "This Week in XR" and co-hosts its companion podcast.
-He is the author of the critically acclaimed AR-enabled books "Charlie Fink’s Metaverse" (2017), and "Convergence, How The World Will Be Painted With Data" (2019).
-Fink teaches at Chapman University in Orange, CA., and ASU.
+Fink is the author of the critically acclaimed AR-enabled books "Charlie Fink’s Metaverse" (2017) and "Convergence: How the World Will Be Painted With Data" (2019).
+From 2016 - 2026 he covered AI, XR and The Metaverse for Forbes.

 •